How Is Dangerous Driving Prevented?

-As a parent of a teenager I always find myself worried that my son is going to do something stupid.
+As a parent of a teenager, I always find myself worried that my son is going to do something stupid.
 I’ve had all the talks with him about the things he shouldn’t do when driving such as texting, blasting his music too loud, checking his Facebook newsfeed, horsing around with friends, driving too fast and the list just goes on and on.
-He typical responds with “Okay Mom” that strikes a tone of I don’t really care or that I’m simply annoying him.
+He typically responds with “Okay Mom” that strikes a tone of I don’t really care or that I’m simply annoying him.
 Like most parents, I don’t beat this information into his head over and over again because I think my teenager is stupid, but rather at his age with peer pressure and all the other factors, making a stupid decision isn’t out of the realm of impossibility.
-This is the reason why myself and many other parents I know have decided to use teen GPS trackers to check on teen driving safety.
-Of course many parents reading this are automatically going to assume using a GPS tracking device to check up on a teen is an invasion of privacy or that I’m just trying to spy on my kid.
-However, the question that really needs to be asked is if it is okay for my teen to be driving dangerously, texting while driving, or going to places off limits?
+This is the reason why I and many other parents I know have decided to use teen GPS trackers to check on teen driving safety.
+Of course, many parents reading this are automatically going to assume using a GPS tracking device to check up on a teen is an invasion of privacy or that I’m just trying to spy on my kid.
+However, the question that really needs to be asked is if it is okay for my teen to be driving dangerously, texting while driving, or going to places off-limits?
 The answer is a very loud no!
 I don’t go in my kid’s room and rummage making his personal possessions and I don’t helicopter over every single action he makes.
-Driving though is a different animal altogether and something that needs to be monitored.
+Driving through is a different animal altogether and something that needs to be monitored.
 Here are the reasons why:

 - The top cause for premature death among teens is automotive related fatalities.

 - Approximately 70% of teens killed in vehicle accidents were male.

 - Over half of the automobile deaths among teens occurred on Friday or the weekend.
 The time most teens drive for leisure.

 - Speeding is one of the main factors among automotive accidents and death among teenage motorists.

 How Can Accidents Be Reduced?